 Existing video surveillance system will be expanded to cover all interior corridors, all exterior entrances, cafeteria and gymnasium.
-Changes to the existing video surveillance system headend equipment and cameras are anticipated and will be reviewed with the HCPSS System at the conclusion of this design phase.
+Changes to the existing video surveillance system headend equipment and cameras are needed and have been incorporated into the project documents.

 GREEN BUILDING NARRATIVE